 How to Write a Business Plan for a Non-profit

 Writing a business plan is easy if you take it step-by-step and use a template to create each section.
-As you are writing, keep your target audience in mind: How do you want them to respond to this business plan?
+As you write, keep your target audience in mind: How do you want them to respond to this business plan?

 1. Executive Summary

-In your executive summary, cover what your non-profit does and the basic need you address, as well as why that need exists.
-Most importantly, explain how your organization plans to meet the need.
+In your executive summary, cover what your non-profit does, the basic need you address, and why that need exists.
+Most importantly, explain how your organization plans to meet the demand.
 This first section of your business plan concisely tells your story.
 Your goal in crafting it should be to sum up the whole document while convincing the reader to keep reading.

 As this section is a general summary of the rest of your business plan, it helps to write the executive summary last.